 This approximation assumes hydrogen mass fractions are similar to the sun always.
 Relaxing this assumption would require subtracting the term $\log{10}(X/X{\odot})$ where X is the hydrogen mass fraction.
-However, this is generally a negligible correction as hydrogen mass fractions vary only a little, especially on a logarithmic scale (≤ 0.05 dex).
+However, this is generally a negligible correction as hydrogen mass fractions vary only a little, especially on a logarithmic scale (≤ 0.05 dex), and neither the types of models that VICE provides nor observationally derived abundances can claim this level of precision anyway.
 The logarithmic abundance ratios [X/Y] follow accordingly: